1FIL0/Market-Engine-API/README.md

 ## Download

-A Windows executable and Linux Appimage can be downloaded from https://marketengine.onefil.dev/downloads.
+A Windows 7zip archive and Linux Appimage can be downloaded from https://marketengine.onefil.dev/downloads.

 ## How to use